 Tackling the Achensee 5-Peaks Via Ferrata

-There’s a distinct euphoria that comes from getting close to nature, and while there were times it was treacherous and testing, I absolutely loved it as I fist pumped the air with each new mountain cross I clambered to as a mark of achievement.
+There’s a distinct euphoria that comes from getting close to nature, and while there were times it was treacherous and testing, I loved it.
+I fist-pumped the air with each new mountain cross I clambered to as a mark of achievement.

 This one-day tour on the Achensee peaks has cemented climbing as my favourite summertime mountain adventure.